siberianfox/g2wiki/g2dialect-Operating-Model.md

 These functions are the domain of the host operating system and should not involve the CNC machine at all.
 They are mentioned here because they are the top-level framework in which the lower layers run.
 These functions include:

 - File and Communications Functions
-  - CAD/CAM aand other modeling and design
 - File primitives such as get, view, edit, write
 - Persistence and storage - such as disk, cloud, SD cards, etc.
 - Managing web connection and other communications
+- CAD/CAM and other modeling and design

 The g2dialect does not implement these commands, and removes them from Mcodes and Gcodes where they are found.